Printer Friendly Version Send

 There are times when you may want to change the properties of an animation dynamically (on the fly).
 For example, you might want to adjust the behavior of an animation that is applied to an object, depending on the object's current location in the layout, what kind of content the object contains, and so on.
-This overview introduces some basic techniques for manipulating animations dynamically by using procedural code (e.g. C#, VB .NET, etc).
+You can manipulate animations dynamically by using procedural code (for example, C# or Visual Basic).

 This topic contains the following sections.

-To understand this topic, you should be familiar with Microsoft Silverlight animations.
-For an introduction, see the Animation Overview (Silverlight 2).
+You should be familiar with Silverlight animations.
+For an introduction, see Animation Overview.

-The most direct way to access an animation object to change its properties is to give the animation object a name, and then reference it by that name in code.
+The most direct way to access an animation object to change its properties is to give the animation object a name and then reference it by that name in code.
 The following example consists of an Ellipse that animates to wherever you click on the screen.
-To accomplish this animation, the sample dynamically changes the To property of the PointAnimation object whenever the Canvas is clicked, after which the animation is started.
+To accomplish this animation, an event handler changes the To property of the PointAnimation object when the Canvas is clicked, and then it starts the animation.

 <Canvas MouseLeftButtonDown="Handle_MouseDown"